 Correction: Spelling Bee story

-OXON HILL, Md.
-(AP) — In a story June 1 about the Scripps National Spelling Bee, The Associated Press reported erroneously that Jashun Paluru finished fourth.
-He finished in a tie for third.
+WASHINGTON (AP) — In a story May 25 about the National Spelling Bee, The Associated Press reported erroneously that speller Anisha Rao is from Corona, California.
+She is from Dublin, California.

 A corrected version of the story is below: